partlyhuman/qchord/soundfont/readme.md

 ## About the manufacturers

 Dream, Makers of CleanWave sound banks and probably distributor of SAM9713.
 I have found mention of Dream as a subsidiary of Atmel.
+Roland produced the sound banks.

 https://dream.fr/other-documents.html

 https://dosdays.co.uk/topics/wavetable_audio.php

-> Terratec files sometimes use a .TTS file extension - these files simply add a header to a .94B file, so could be manipulated to work with the SAM9407.

 ## PC Sound cards with SAM9713 chipset